Cycling UK (“we”, “us”, or “our”) is committed to protecting and respecting the personal data that we hold. Our registered office is:

 Where data is collected for membership and/or events, it is used for a number of purposes, as follows;

 Providing services to you.
 Data is processed in accordance with the purpose which we have collected it and may sometimes be further clarified in written documentation supplied before any data processing may occur.
 We provide a range of membership benefits and cycling events, the different reason why we may process your data includes;

 In order to manage and administer our business and services, we may collect and process personal data.
-This may include (but is not limited to) maintaining internal business records, managing client relationships, hosting events, administering client facing applications, and maintaining internal operating processes.
+This may include (but is not limited to) maintaining internal business records, managing client relationships, hosting events, administering client facing applications, processing donations, fundraising including sending you information about Cycling UK and its work and how you can support us, and maintaining internal operating processes.